-- Chronic lymphocytic leukemia (CLL)/Small lymphocytic lymphoma (SLL) and CLL/SLL with 17p deletion; - Mantle cell lymphoma (MCL) who have received at least one prior therapy\; - Waldenström's macroglobulinemia (WM); - Marginal zone lymphoma (MZL) who require systemic therapy and have received at least one prior anti-CD20-based therapy\; and - Chronic graft versus host disease (cGVHD) after failure of one or more lines of systemic therapy. - \ Accelerated approval was granted for this indication based on overall response rate.
+Chronic lymphocytic leukemia (CLL)/Small lymphocytic lymphoma (SLL) and CLL/SLL with 17p deletion;

+- Mantle cell lymphoma (MCL) who have received at least one prior therapy; - Waldenström's macroglobulinemia (WM); - Marginal zone lymphoma (MZL) who require systemic therapy and have received at least one prior anti-CD20-based therapy; and - Chronic graft versus host disease (cGVHD) after failure of one or more lines of systemic therapy. - Accelerated approval was granted for this indication based on overall response rate.
 Continued approval for this indication may be contingent upon verification of clinical benefit in confirmatory trials.

-VENCLEXTA.
-VENCLEXTA (venetoclax) is a BCL-2 inhibitor used to treat adults with CLL or SLL, with or without 17p deletion, who have received at least one prior treatment.
-In addition, VENCLEXTA is used in combination with azacitidine, or decitabine, or low-dose cytarabine to treat adults with newly-diagnosed acute myeloid leukemia (AML) who are 75 years of age or older or have other medical conditions that prevent the use of standard chemotherapy.
+VENCLEXTA/VENCLYXTO.
+VENCLEXTA (venetoclax) is a BCL-2 inhibitor used to treat hematological malignancies.
+VENCLEXTA is approved by the FDA for adults with CLL or SLL.
+In addition, VENCLEXTA is approved in combination with azacitidine, or decitabine, or low-dose cytarabine to treat adults with newly-diagnosed acute myeloid leukemia (AML) who are 75 years of age or older or have other medical conditions that prevent the use of standard chemotherapy.
+VENCLYXTO is approved in Europe for CLL in combination with rituximab in patients who have received at least one previous treatment.